 Dr. Susan Hasseler, Senior Vice President for Academic Affairs

 Dr. Susan Hasseler began her tenure as Senior VP of Academic Affairs in June of 2012.

 She most recently served as the Dean of Business, Education and Social Sciences and Community Engagement at Messiah College in Grantham, PA, where she provided leadership to multiple graduate and undergraduate departments, the Ernest L. Boyer Center, the Agape Center for Service and Learning, the Harrisburg Urban Institute, and the International Business Institute and the Early Learning Center.
 Prior to Messiah College, Dr. Hasseler served as Associate Dean for Teacher Education at Calvin College in Grand Rapids, Mich., from 2000-2008 as well as serving as a professor in the Education Department there from 1994-2008.

 “Dr. Hasseler is a passionate educator, a talented scholar and an extraordinary leader with more than 30 years of experience in K-12 and higher education.
-Her experience in recruiting and retaining exceptional faculty, developing curriculum, and establishing outreach initiatives for students, alumni and community members, along with her track record for innovation and her willingness to go the extra mile on behalf of the faculty, staff and students she serves absolutely make her well suited for this role,” said Rob Oliver, president of the College.
+Her experience in recruiting and retaining exceptional faculty, developing curriculum, and establishing outreach initiatives for students, alumni and community members, along with her track record for innovation and her willingness to go the extra mile on behalf of the faculty, staff and students she serves absolutely make her well suited for this role,” said Rob Oliver, president.

 Dr. Hasseler is no stranger to Sioux Falls, having taught in the Unique Learning Experiences program at Patrick Henry Middle School and multiple elementary schools from 1986-1990.
 She is the author of numerous articles on education-related issues and has presented at forums for educators throughout the globe.
 She holds a bachelor’s degree from Calvin College, a master’s degree in Special Education from the University of South Dakota, and a Ph.D. from the School of Education and Social Policy at Northwestern University, Evanston, Ill.